 - Does my phone bill include charges for calls I did not place or services I did not authorize?

-- Are the rates and line items consistent my quoted price?
+- Are the rates and line items consistent with my quoted price?